Same-sex marriage in Greece: Passage of legislation in 2024

-On 17 March 2021, Prime Minister Mitsotakis formed a committee with the mandate to prepare a national strategy for LGBT equality.
-Linos-Alexandre Sicilianos, a former president of the ECHR, was appointed the head of the committee.
-It also included experts on family and constitutional law, members of civil society, including spokespeople from the Transgender Support Association, Thessaloniki Pride and the Rainbow Families of Greece, and several government officials.
-This included Panos Alexandris, the Secretary General of Justice and Human Rights, and Alex Patelis, the Chief Economic Adviser to the Prime Minister, who had come out as gay in June 2020, becoming the most senior out government official in Greece.
-On 29 June 2021, the committee presented the national strategy to Prime Minister Mitsotakis, which included a section on same-sex marriage.
-Subsequently, a team was formed from members of the office of the Prime Minister to set up an action plan based on the guidelines included in the national strategy.
-Numerous meetings were held with all competent ministries, and the proposals of the plan were included in the annual action plans of the ministries.
+On 17 March 2021, Prime Minister Mitsotakis formed a committee mandated to prepare a national strategy for LGBT equality.
+The committee was chaired by Linos-Alexandre Sicilianos, a former president of the ECHR.
+Its members included experts in family and constitutional law, representatives of civil society including spokespeople from the Transgender Support Association, Thessaloniki Pride and the Rainbow Families of Greece, as well as several government officials.
+Among them were Panos Alexandris, Secretary General of Justice and Human Rights, and Alex Patelis, the Chief Economic Adviser to the Prime Minister, who had publicly come out as gay in June 2020, becoming the most senior openly LGBT government official in Greece.
+On 29 June 2021, the committee presented the national strategy to Mitsotakis, which included a section addressing same-sex marriage.
+A dedicated team within the Prime Minister's office was subsequently formed to develop an action plan based on the strategy's recommendations.
+Numerous meetings were held with relevant ministries, and the plan's proposals were integrated into their respective annual action plans.
 As a result of these policies, ILGA-Europe raised Greece's score on its "Rainbow Map" from 47% in 2021 to 57% in 2023, ranking the country 13th in Europe.

 In June 2022, Syriza lawmakers introduced a same-sex marriage bill to the Hellenic Parliament, but it was not discussed before the end of the legislative session.
 On 1 April 2023, Tsipras again vowed to legalize same-sex marriage if his party were elected to government in the May 2023 elections; however, Syriza was not elected.